James4Ever0/notes/一堆电子书 可能适合作为pdf搜索的起点.md

 convert ppt word to odf first to ue in [viewerjs](https://viewerjs.org/getit/)

-video can also be indexed, by means of text search
+video can also be indexed, by means of snap shots, ocr and text search

 embed pdf:
 ```html